 Check Netflix Server Status

 Major apps and websites like Netflix occasionally have to perform server maintenance in order to keep bringing you the highest quality service.
 Unfortunately, when server maintenance is being performed, you usually aren’t able to use the app.
-You can check Netflix’s server status by visiting the Is It Down? page on Netflix’s Help Center.
+You can check Netflix’s server status by visiting Netflix’s Service Status page.

 Binge On, My Friends